 When applying for personal loans, lenders typically like a DTI of 40% or less.
 Individuals with DTIs of 43% or higher are reported to have increased difficulty paying their bills.

 DTI and mortgage approval

-For your future DTI however, the underwriter would remove your current mortgage payments if you’re selling your house.
+Let’s say you apply for a new mortgage.
+You calculate your DTI and it’s right on the cusp of approval at 39%.
+However, that’s your current debt ratio.
+For your future DTI, the underwriter would remove your current mortgage payments if you’re selling your house.
 Then they would add in the estimated payments on the new mortgage.
 As long as this DTI is 41% or less, you receive approval.
 If you plan to buy a comparable house to what you own now, you should be fine.
 But if you want to upgrade to a bigger house with a larger mortgage, they could reject the application.

-This is why it’s in your best interest to reduce your debt load as much as possible before a major loan approval.
+This is why it’s in your best interest to reduce your debt load as much as possible before a major loan application.
 Eliminate student loan debt and credit card debt to fix your ratio before you shop around.
 It will make the underwriting and approval process much smoother.